ValdoTR/largest-map-ever/README.md

 I think that if we used a more opimized way of allocating the memory for each elements, we could have a way larger map.

+## Conclusion

+We have seen what were the limitations of each piece of software.
+At the end, we had a map too large to be able to create many layers, but 99.9% of the time you will never have to be careful about how many layers you create.
+That being said, I never had to create more than 25-30 layers to create my maps.

+Usually a "big map" in WorkAdventure is around 300x300 tiles.
+Maybe in the future people will have the need to create huge maps (with metaverses).
+We will then have to edit the game engine itself to be able to optimize it, or potentially we simply don't use 100% Phaser's capabilities.
+We will investigate this!

 ## Config

 Tested with this PC config: